What is a notified body?

 The requirement for involvement of a notified body also applies to devices in class I that are placed on the market in sterile condition (class Is), have a measuring function (class Im) or are reusable surgical instruments (class Ir).
 Similarly, a notified body must be involved in the conformity assessment of class A IVD medical devices that are placed on the market in sterile condition.

 For manufacturers: How to choose a notified body

-For medical devices that require the involvement of a notified body, the manufacturer must apply for a conformity assessment with a notified body that is designated for the device category to which manufacturer's device belongs.
+For medical devices that require the involvement of a notified body, the manufacturer must apply for a conformity assessment with a notified body that is designated for the device category to which the manufacturer's device belongs.

-The device categories are stated in the Regulation (EU) 2017/2185 on the list of codes and corresponding types of devices for specifying the scope of the designation as notified bodies under the new regulations.
+The device categories are stated in Regulation (EU) 2017/2185 on the list of codes and corresponding types of devices for specifying the scope of the designation as notified bodies under the new regulations.

-The manufacturer is free to choose a notified body within the EU / EEA area, but cannot apply for a conformity assessment of a medical device with several notified bodies at the same time.
+The manufacturer is free to choose a notified body within the EU / EEA area but cannot apply for a conformity assessment of a medical device with several notified bodies at the same time.

 For a transitional period, there will be notified bodies designated under the directives AIMDD, MDD and IVDD, and the new EU regulations, MDR and IVDR.